SustainABILITY gives students the chance to learn about all the large-scale sustainability measures that Melbourne Zoo is undertaking.

 This program is mapped to the VCAL Foundation curriculum and can be adapted to Intermediate and Senior levels.

 Students will learn:

 - To take part in a discussion about sustainability

-Use the activities in the Teaching Guide (below) to inform and prepare students’ before their zoo visit.
+Use the activities in the Teaching Guide (below) to build students' understanding before their zoo visit.

 Connect and Understand

 Students will learn about Melbourne Zoo's sustainability projects and how they benefit people and wildlife.

 Your zoo visit will include: Zoo Teacher workshop (40 minutes), explore the zoo and attend keeper talks.
 Check out your Teaching Guide for other ideas of what to do at the zoo.

 Use activities in the Teaching Guide to deepen students’ learning back at school and explore sustainability in other contexts.